-With the new Panamera models, the proportions and use of form are typical of any Porsche.
+With the Panamera models, the proportions and use of form are typical of any Porsche.
 The wings are higher than the bonnet and they add muscle at the rear.

 The roof line tapers down to the rear.
 Another typical Porsche characteristic is the evolution of the design.
 It’s more precise.
 Sharper.
 Edgier.

-Another illuminating example of the further development of the Panamera design is the Bi-Xenon headlights fitted as standard.
-The daytime running lights have been integrated into the main headlight units in the form of four LED spotlights.
+Another illuminating example of the further development of the Panamera design is the headlights.
+The Panamera Turbo has LED main headlights including Porsche Dynamic Light System (PDLS) as standard, while Bi-Xenon main headlights are standard in the other models.
+The daytime running lights are integrated into the main headlight units in the form of four LED spotlights.